3m earplug cases

 In efforts to avoid the mounting lawsuits, 3M continues to maintain that the company’s status as a government contractor relieves them of any liability in the soldier’s hearing loss and that there was no traditional contract with the military.
 Invoking the government contractor defense would shield the company by using the Feres doctrine, which bars military members and civilian government employees from bringing personal injury claims against the United States government when in-service for the government.

 The government contractor defense failed, prompting 3M to establish the $1 billion trust in efforts to avoid the thousands of impending lawsuits.
 Several lawyers representing service members suing 3M say, while the trust is a good first step, it is woefully underfunded given the number of plaintiffs.
 The resulting damages, they report, would be meager, at best, for each plaintiff individually.
 3M’s bankruptcy of Aearo is designed to largely fund the trust, however, plaintiff’s attorneys are arguing the petition be denied, citing the trust is not an “effective and equitable resolution” to the lawsuits.

 You may qualify for a potential product liability lawsuit against the earplug manufacturer if you meet the following criteria:

 The Springfield Product Liability Lawyers at Kicklighter Law Fight for Military Members Suffering Hearing Loss Due to Defective Earplugs

 If you were a veteran or active-duty military service member during 2003 – 2015 and suffering hearing loss, our knowledgeable and skilled Springfield product liability lawyers at Kicklighter Law can help you receive the damages you are owed.
-Call us at 912-461-6309 or contact us online to schedule a free consultation.
+Call us at 912-461-6309 or contact us online to schedule a consultation.
 We proudly serve residents in Springfield, Effingham County, Savannah, and surrounding areas from our office in Springfield, Georgia.